MontaLabidi/FOREX-Market-Simulator/README.md

 **Note:** If you chose to work with **docker**, and you're using docker machine or toolbox, then the `MYSQL_HOST` should be set to your `docker-machine ip`, otherwise it is your `localhost`.

-After updating config/env.sh run this command so the backend can access the DB credentials and host from the environment variables.
+After updating `config/env.sh` run this command so that the backend can access the DB credentials and host from the environment variables.

     $ source config/env.sh